 Since eventually all defenses can be broken, the quality of a good defense is measured by the amount of work, expertise and time needed to break the defense.

-This Knowledge Base article provides step-by-step instructions for using Appdome to add code packing to Android mobile apps.
-This protects any Android mobile app from static reverse engineering attempts.
+This Knowledge Base article provides step-by-step instructions for using Appdome to encrypt Java Class files (.dex) in Android apps.

 We hope you find this knowledge base useful and enjoy using Appdome!

-Appdome is a no-code mobile integration platform as a service (iPaaS).
-Appdome allows users to add a wide variety of features, SDKs and APIs to Android and iOS applications.
-Using a simple ‘click to add’ user interface, anyone can easily add Appdome’s APPCode Packer and other code obfuscation methods to any mobile application – in seconds, no-code or coding required.
+Appdome is a no-code mobile security and development platform that enables anybody to add a wide variety of security features, SDKs and APIs to Android and iOS applications.
+Using a simple ‘click to add’ user interface, anyone can easily encrypt Android Java Class files (.dex) in seconds, no-code or coding required.